JakeHiggott/TheBeerApp/README.md

 [Here's a link to a video demostrating the current functionality for january 2022](https://www.youtube.com/watch?v=TPls3t7gjEQ)

-If you want to add anything to it or help work on it or have any questions feel free to submit a PR or call or text me at (317)-201-1994
+If you want to add anything to it or help work on it or have any questions feel free to submit a PR or call or text me at (317)-201-1994.
+Or if you see a but feel free to open an issue.

 ***Im also always open to work on cool open source projects***